lakshman533/Dog-Breed-Identifier/README.md

 Even though the goal of the project is to build a dog breed classifier using transfer learning, this part of the project was useful for understanding the fundamental of CNNs and how they work.

-The target for this task was to build a CNN with an accuracy greater than >1%.
-The network described above achieved 7.665% without any fine-tuning of parameters or data augmentation.
+After compiling the above model, and fitting it using the train and validation data, I then tested the model on our test images, and saw that the model predicted the dog breed correctly for 1.0766% of the test images.

 # Build a CNN using transfer learning to Classify Dog Breeds

 To reduce training time without sacrificing accuracy, we can train a CNN using transfer learning.
 In the following step, we used transfer learning to train your own CNN.
 I chose to build my CNN by leveraging a Resnet 50 CNN trained on the ImageNet database.

-The accuracy which I obtained is 78.3% which is a good accuracy score.
+The accuracy which I obtained is 80.7416% which is a good accuracy score.

 # Write an Algorithm and test it.